-The Virtual Foundry Company has developed a hybrid filament between metal and thermoplastic materials in order to make metal’s 3D printing more accessible to the community; Filamet ™, the 3D printing filament allows you create high-quality metal objects from any conventional desktop printer.
+The Virtual Foundry Company has developed a hybrid filament between metal and thermoplastic materials in order to make Metal prints more accessible to the community; Filamet ™, the 3D printing filament allows you create high-quality metal objects from any conventional desktop printer.

 Since then, the only challenge left was the extrusion of this material in compatible filament form with standard 3D printers; since there wasn’t really any product like this on the market, they set out to design its own system, but first decided to go with crowfounding strategy.